FudaWiki/fudawiki-files/newgames/taipa-hanafuda.md

 |1|**Ribbons**<br>タン [たん, *tan*]|**Any** 3 Ribbon cards.|
 |0|**Chaff**<br>カス [かす, *kasu*]|**Any** 3 Chaff cards.|

-> The Chaff yaku does not earn any base points, but completing it does give the player the opportunity to call *koi-koi* (which may double the total score) or end the round.
+> The Chaff yaku does not earn any base points, but completing it does give the player the opportunity to end the round or call *koi-koi* (which may double the total score).
 {.is-info}

 # Bibliography